ericom-gideon/docs/docs/apps/Setting_and_changing_your_apps_configuration_and_infrastructure.md

 page_description: Knowledge base article to instruct users on how they can change their apps configuration and infrastructure after deployment
 page_keywords:    infrastructure configuration add-ons servers size rails change bash migrations

-## Setting and Changing Your App Configuration and Infrastructure
+## Setting and changing your app configuration and infrastructure

 Consider the infrastructure and configuration the Superman and Batman of your Justice League Rails app.
 You know, the essentials parts for success.

-#### Setting Configuration During Deployment
+#### Setting configuration during deployment

 Initial step when deploying your app to Ninefold is configuring your app.
 Here, you are given the opportunity to customize some aspects of your deployment: